Qualitative Empirical Research Methods in Law / Introductory Course PhD-candidates

 Mode of instruction

 The full course consists of six lectures and four tutorials.
-If you only participate in the lectures, you will receive 3 ECTS.
-If you also participate in the tutorials, you will receive 2 more ECTS (5 ECTS in total).
+If you only participate in the lectures, a total of 84 hours will be recorded.
+If you also participate in the tutorials, 140 hours will be recorded.
 In all instances, you are expected to actively participate in class and fulfil the assignments.

-Upon completing the course (3 ECTS), students will be able to:
+Upon completing the six lectures (84 hours), students will be able to:

 - Develop a solid research design that suits the research question at hand;

-- Distinguish between qualitative interviewing, focus groups, visual methods, discourse analysis and case study research;
+- Distinguish between qualitative interviewing, focus groups, participant observation, and case study research;

-- Reflect on the strengths and weaknesses of each qualitative research strategy and its ability to answer different types of questions;
+- Reflect on the strengths and weaknesses of each qualitative research strategy in its ability to answer different types of questions;

 - Assess in which circumstances it is best to apply different qualitative research strategies;

-- Write a methodology section and to reflect on methodological choices in a PhD thesis.
+- Write a methodology section and reflect on methodological choices in a potential (PhD) thesis.

-Upon completing the course (additional 2 ECTS), students will be able to:
+Upon completing the whole course (lectures and tutorials: 140 hours), students will be able to:

 - Prepare and conduct different types of qualitative interviews;

-You can find the compulsory literature with each lecture and tutorial on Brightspace.
+You can find the overview of compulsory literature in the syllabus on BrightSpace.

 All assignments are to be handed in through Brightspace 24 hours before the start of the meeting, unless indicated otherwise.
 In addition, some assignments will have to be printed and taken to class.
 If this is the case, this is indicated with the description of the assignment.